Signs of procrastination and how to avoid them!

 - To delay potential anxiety or stress that may be caused by starting a difficult task

-Here are some typical symptoms of procrastination to look out for:
+Some typical procrastination symptoms to look out for

 - "Bingeing" on low priority tasks and leaving the high priority ones until last

 - Switching between tasks on your to-do list without finishing them